-One of the scariest parts of making the leap to owning your own business is thinking about the money.
-Working for yourself means going from a consistent paycheck, to what is usually an inconsistent paycheck.
+One of the scariest parts of making the leap to owning your own business is thinking about the money and how to pay yourself consistently as a business owner.
+Working for yourself means going from a consistent paycheck to what is usually an inconsistent paycheck.
 It’s often what is most scary and frustrating for creative entrepreneurs, as you probably know.

 I started my business five and a half years ago, and have been working for myself full-time for almost three.
 I was so nervous about quitting my day job because my husband and I had just bought a house, and he was only working part-time then.

 I know you’ve read the blogs and attended the webinars about how to price yourself.
 Well, they’re all correct – you have to price yourself correctly.
 I was way under-pricing myself that first year and a half of working for myself.
-I (somehow) still managed to pay my self consistently, but it was still a bit stressful at times.
+I (somehow) still managed to pay my self consistently.
 I’m not going to say much more about this subject, because there are pricing experts out there (like Kristin Kaplan), but just know it is an important part of this equation!